s2t2/sbsim/README.md

 isort -v .
 ```

-FYI - if there is a single import statement that exceeds the line length, based on the current configuration, `isort` will insert a trailing `# NOQA` comment to keep the import on a single line.
+FYI - if there is a single import statement that exceeds the line length, based on the current configuration, `isort` will insert a trailing `` comment to keep the import on a single line.

 ### Pre-commit Hooks